-- 1. Health Science Information Session Attendance Verification - 2. unconditional admission to the College - 3.
-2.5 grade point average (GPA) calculated on completed academic core courses - 4. current or previous Southern Union students must have a minimum 2.0 GPA or higher at SUSCC - 5. transfer students must enter SUSCC on clear academic status (cumulative 2.0 GPA) - official transcripts received by Records Office (Wadley Campus) from ALL post-secondary institutions attended (or official transcripts from high school/ GED scores for those who have never attended college) - 7. meeting eligibility requirements for English 101 and Math 100 and satisfaction of the College reading requirement - 8. an official score on ACT National or ACT Residual with a minimum composite score of 18. - 9. submission of application for the Nursing Program by deadline
+- 1. Unconditional admission to the College - 2.
+2.5 grade point average (GPA) calculated on completed academic core courses - 3.
+Meeting minimum admission test score on the ACT - 4.
+Current or previous Southern Union students must have a minimum 2.0 GPA or higher at SUSCC. - 5.
+Transfer students must enter SUSCC on clear academic status (cumulative2.0 GPA) - 6.
+Official transcripts received by Records Office (Wadley Campus) from ALL post-secondary institutions attended (or official transcripts from high school/ GED scores for those who have never attended college) - 7.
+Meeting eligibility requirements for English 101 and Math 100 and satisfaction of the College reading requirement - 8.
+An official score on ACT National or ACT Residual with a minimum composite score of 18. - 9.
+Submission of application for the Nursing Program by deadline